-Your life has a distinct purpose.
-After all we have heard and seen, there can be no doubt that you have upon you the marks of a distinct vocation.
-The call is from on high and I really do not think you have a right to overlook, or not to follow the marks of it…
+In 1886 Helen Gladstone was offered the post of Principal of the new Royal Holloway College for women in London.
+It was an acknowledgement of her contribution to women’s education, and Gladstone was deeply proud of his daughter.
+He wrote her a heartfelt letter urging her to accept the position.
+“Your life has a distinct purpose,” he told her.
+“After all we have heard and seen, there can be no doubt that you have upon you the marks of a distinct vocation.
+The call is from on high and I really do not think you have a right to overlook, or not to follow the marks of it.”

-© Ann Kennedy Smith, 26 April 2018
+© Ann Kennedy Smith, all rights reserved.

-Sources Oxford Dictionary of National Biography; Anne Isba, Gladstone and Women (Hambledon Continuum, 2006); Newnham College Roll ‘Letter’ Jan 1926; Janet Browne, Charles Darwin: The Power of Place (Pimlico, 2002); Emma Darwin’s diaries 242:44-7 and Ida Darwin’s Papers (Cambridge University Library); BBC Witness (9 mins, accessed 25/4/18).
-With thanks to CUL Manuscripts; Anne Thomson, Newnham College archivist; Elizabeth Stratton, Selwyn College archivist.
+Sources: Photograph of Helen Gladstone by Barraud; reproduced with permission of the National Portrait Gallery, London.
+‘Gladstone, Helen (1849-1925), educationist’ Oxford Dictionary of National Biography; Anne Isba, Gladstone and Women (Hambledon Continuum, 2006); Newnham College Roll ‘Letter’ Jan 1926; Janet Browne, Charles Darwin: The Power of Place (Pimlico, 2002); Emma Darwin’s diaries 242:44-7 and Ida Darwin’s Papers (Cambridge University Library); BBC Witness (9 mins, accessed 25/4/18).
+With thanks to the Manuscripts department at Cambridge University Library; Anne Thomson, Newnham College archivist and Elizabeth Stratton, Selwyn College archivist.